sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

    estimated standard errors.

 .. [#]
-   Note that, although jamovi has done multiple tests here, it hasn’t done a Bonferroni correction or anything.
+   Note that, although jamovi has done multiple tests here, it has not done a Bonferroni correction or anything.
 These are standard one-sample *t*-tests with a two-sided alternative.
 If you want to make corrections for multiple tests, you need to do that yourself.